Easy quantum groups: 5e. Exercises

 \section{5e.
 Exercises}

-Before anything, as already mentioned on several occasions, with bistochastic matrices, groups and quantum groups we are into applied linear algebra, of very exciting type, and as a first exercise, recommended, and that you can fully follow or not, we have:
+Before anything, as already mentioned on several occasions, with bistochastic matrices, groups and quantum groups, we are now into applied linear algebra, of quite exciting type.
+As a first exercise, recommended, and that you can fully follow or not, we have:

 \begin{exercise} Read and fully understand the proof of the Idel-Wolf theorem, with all the needed symplectic geometry preliminaries, Arnold and so on, and then: \begin{enumerate} \item Either work a bit on quantum Idel-Wolf, which is an excellent research topic.